OUR LATEST VIDEOS

 5. Princeton, New Jersey

 Spend the night, and you’ll see that while there’s no such thing as a free lunch, there is free breakfast at the Sonesta ES Suites Princeton.
-It caters to extended-stay travelers, but families appreciate the oversized suites and daily grab-and-go breakfast.
+It caters to extended-stay travelers, but families appreciate the oversize suites and daily grab-and-go breakfast.
 Families should enjoy hanging out in The Nest, the property’s common space that’s a twist on a family living room, with plenty of board games, books, and puzzles.

 RELATED: 100 Things To Do in New Jersey with Kids Before They Grow Up